-The TICA Munchkin Breed Group Standard says that permissible outcrosses are only with domestic longhair or shorthair cats that are not members of a recognized breed.
-Munchkin crosses with recognized breeds produce short-legged varieties.
-For example, the cross with the Scottish fold is called the Scottish kilt.
+The breed standard states that permissible outcrosses are domestic longhair or shorthair cats that are not members of a recognized breed.
+Munchkin crosses with recognized breeds produce short-legged variations of that breed.

 Munchkin Cat Care

-Munchkins have no problem running around on their shorter legs, but they can't jump as high as their longer-legged siblings.
-Still, they will jump and climb, so providing a cat tree can help them reach new heights safely.
-As curious and active cats, be sure to provide interactive cat toys and spend time playing with your cat each day.
+Munchkins have no problem running around on their shorter legs but can't jump as high as their longer-legged counterparts.
+Still, they will hop and climb, so providing a cat tree can help them reach new heights safely.
+These curious and active cats enjoy interactive cat toys and playtime with their people.

-They have personalities as variable as any range of domestic cats.
-In general, they can get along well with older children, other cats, and dogs.
-Any cat should be kept as an indoors-only cat to ensure it is not exposed to diseases from other cats and from fights, attacks, or accidents.
+Munchkins have personalities that run the gamut of domestic cats.
+They generally get along well with children, other cats, and dogs.
+Any cat should be kept as an indoor-only cat to ensure it is not exposed to diseases from other cats and fights, attacks, or accidents.
 Spaying or neutering your cat is recommended if they are not going to be bred.